Artists-for-Humanity/web-dev-curriculum/web-dev-curriculum/script.md

     - These will be your Lessons/ Task for the day
     - Each folder should contain a script file like this one explaining the directions for  each lesson
+    - open the files as directed and begin...